-Cleaning Process: The Superintendent works daily with the custodial and maintenance staff of 4 (2 full-time and 3 part-time employees) to ensure that the cleaning of the school is maintained to provide for a clean and safe school.
-The district governing board has adopted cleaning standards for all schools in the district.
+The maintenance and operations director works daily with the custodial and maintenance staff of 4 (2 full-time and 3 parttime employees) to ensure that the cleaning of the school is maintained to provide for a clean and safe school.
+The district governing board has adopted cleaning standards for the school and all other district sites.
 A summary of these standards are available at the district office for review.

-Maintenance and Repair District maintenance staff ensures that the repairs necessary to keep the school in good repair and work orders are completed in a timely manner.
-A work order process is used to ensure efficient service and highest priority are given to emergency repairs.
+Maintenance and Repair

+District maintenance staff ensures that the repairs necessary to keep the school in good repair and work orders are completed in a timely manner.
+A work order process is used to ensure efficient service.
+The highest priority is given to emergency repairs.
 While reviewing this report, please note that even minor discrepancies are reported in the inspection process.
 The items noted in the table have been corrected or are in the process of remediation.
 Deferred Maintenance Budget The district participates in the State School Deferred Maintenance Program, which provides matching funds on a dollar-for-dollar basis, to assist school districts with expenditures for major repair or replacement of existing school building components.
 Typically this includes roofing, plumbing, heating, electrical systems, interior or exterior painting, and floor systems.
-For the 2018/19 school year the district allocated \$28,600 for deferred maintenance program.